zorlack/meatspace-designs/TurntableTractionDrive/README.md

 <image alt="Design Render" src="images/design-render.jpg" width=600 />

 This is my design for a Turntable Traction Drive.
 It's meant to turn a large theatrical turntable covered in sets and actors in a safe reliable way.
+It can be built for less than $3000 USD.

 Feel free to make your own or iterate on this in any way.
 If you do happen to build one, send me a picture, I'd love to share it!